splunk/docker-splunk/docs/SUPPORT.md

 Splunk Enterprise contains many settings that allow customers to tailor their Splunk environment.
 However, because not all settings apply to all customers, Splunk will only support the most common subset of all configurations.
 Throughout this document, the term "supported" means you can contact Splunk Support for assistance with issues.

 ## System requirements

+If you intend for this containerized Splunk Enterprise deployment to be supported in your Enterprise Support Agreement, you must verify you meet all of the requirements below. **Failure to do so will render your deployment in an unsupported state.** See [Support violation](#support-violation) below.

-In order to run this Docker image, you need the following prerequisites and dependencies installed on each node you plan on deploying the container:
+The following prerequisites and dependencies must be installed on each node you plan on deploying the container.
 * Linux-based operating system, such as Debian, CentOS, and so on.
 * Chipset:
     * `splunk/splunk` image supports x86-64 chipsets